vipertooth/Notes/Lab1/Readme.md

 ## <a name="callback">Receiving our Callback<a/>

+First we will need to allow traffic though our redirector to receive our payloads.
+For a reference on how to do this visit my Redirector [writeup](https://github.com/vipertooth/Notes/blob/master/digitalocean/redirector.md)
 To receive our callback we will use metasploit, to start we metasploit we run msfconsole.

 ```console